Description

 Risk and Exploitability

 The CVSS score of 8.4 indicates a high severity vulnerability.
-EPSS is not available, and the vulnerability is not listed in CISA’s KEV catalog.
+EPSS 0.00134 (0.13%) indicates a very low probability of exploitation, and the vulnerability is not listed in CISA’s KEV catalog.
 The threat vector is local privilege, requiring a trusted process to authenticate first; once that occurs the caching flaw allows another local user to reuse the authentication token.
 Because it requires local access and no network exposure, the attack is limited to machines where both privileged and unprivileged users operate, yet the potential for privilege escalation within the qSnapper service remains significant.

 Remediation